-GemStone creates a Gem process for each session.
+For each login, a GemStone session is established with a Gem process.
 The Gem runs GemStone Smalltalk and processes messages from the client session.
-It provides the user with a consistent view of the repository, and it manages the user's GemStone session, keeping track of the objects the users has accessed, paging objects in and out of memory as needed, and performing dynamic garbage collection of temporary objects.
-The Gem performs the bulk of commit processing.
-A user application is always connected to at least one Gem, and may have connections to many Gem.
-Gems can be distributed on multiple, heterogeneous servers, which provides distribution of processing and SMP support.
-The Gem also offers users the ability to link in user primitives for customization.
+It provides the user with a consistent view of the repository, and it manages the user's session, keeping track of the objects the users has accessed, paging objects in and out of memory as needed, and performing dynamic garbage collection of temporary objects.
+A user application is always connected to at least one Gem, and may have connections to many Gems.
+Gems can be distributed on multiple, heterogeneous servers.